Most SEO tools analyze. They don't act.

 No way to scale what works

-When something does work, applying that approach to hundreds or thousands of pages is a manual, time-consuming effort.
+When something does work, applying that approach to hundreds or thousands of similar pages is a manual, time-consuming effort.
 The insight exists but scaling it is impractical.

-Test, learn, and scale
+How SEO experiments work: test, learn, and scale

 Test content recipes